LibCrowds/docs/docs/setup/configuring-libcrowds.md

+This page details all of the core LibCrowds settings.

-After [configuring PYBOSSA](/setup/configuring-pybossa.md), you can get LibCrowds up and running by making a copy of the settings template:
+To copy the settings template:

 ```bash
 cp local.config.js.tmpl local.config.js
 ```

-All of the available settings are described below.

 ### Required Settings

-The following are required for the application to run correctly.
+The following are all set using defaults in the configuration template and are required for the application to run correctly.

 | Setting       | Description                                                  |
 |---------------|--------------------------------------------------------------|